 Here's the problem with summer vacation: you're on this mad dash to make all sorts of family memories before school starts.
 But between all the pool parties and the barbecues and the road trips, what the heck do you DO with the kids during the downtime?
 How about making family memories ... scrapbook style?

 Hold on, hear me out.
 We always mean to get those pictures filed away, but how often does it really happen?
 A big ol' family scrapbooking session does double duty: it solves your "I never have time for that problem" and it keeps the kids from that awful "I'm boooooored" whine.
 Behold!

-1. Give Them a Camera.
+1. Give them a camera.
 As a photographer, this is always the number one thing I say to parents.
-It doesn't have to be expensive; I started with a plastic Fisher-Price when I was about 6.
+It doesn't have to be expensive; I started with a plastic one when I was about 6.
 But getting them to capture things from their perspective is a lot easier when you aren't sharing your expensive digital!
 And it will be fascinating to look back on in the future.

 Have you gotten on the family scrapbook yet?
 Why not?